LaTashaM06/My-Portfolio/README.md

 ## Filename Python.png
 ### Python.png is a screenshot of the code written in W3Schools Python editor implementing logic using Python.

+## Filename: LaTashaFlowerClass.pdf
+### This pdf file is a class diagram of a flower.